NewDesignFile/support/README.md

 Have a question?
 Send an email to [contact@new-ui.com](mailto:contact@new-ui.com)

 ## About
 New UI is a full-service design system solution focused on the functionality, simplicity, and timelessness of the interfaces of your apps and websites.

-Currently, Figma is the only available option.
+New UI takes full responsibility for your design needs and provides you with all the foundations you need to scale from zero to millions of users.
+The best fit for early-stage founders, agencies, or entrepreneurs seeking high quality and scalability for their apps and websites.

-Most of the basic attributes are included:
+Most of the essential attributes are covered by default:
 - Accessibility
 - Token and translation workflows
 - Full responsiveness
 - Theming
-- Automations from Figma to production
+- Automation from Figma to production

-New UI takes full responsibility for your design needs and provides you with all the foundations you need to scale from zero to millions of users.
-The best fit for early-stage founders, agencies, or entrepreneurs seeking high quality and scalability for their apps and websites.
+- Foundations NPM packages

+With the Unlimited User License, you also get:
+- Customized installation
+- Free lifetime updates
+- Priority support
+- Unlimited user license
+- Use on unlimited projects

 ## FAQs